Chapter 3 : 02: My Little Ana

 Nothing is wrong, everything is fine, everything would be fine, her mum would be fine, and she would be fine.
 The lines of forced reassurance repeated themselves over and over in her head as she dashed down the upper hall.

 She passed by a flurry of different doors: the library, the study, her bedroom, her bathroom, the door that lead to the attic.
-None of them were the ones she wanted to look in, for she knew very well that her mother would not be caught dead in any of those rooms.
+None of them were the ones she wanted to look in, for she knew very well that her mother would not be in any of them.
+If she wasn't feel well enough to greet her daughter, then she would be in her room.
+Recuperating.

-The hallway seemed to be expanding as she ran.
+The hallway seemed to be expanding as Illyana ran.

 By the time she reached the halfway point, where two plants were posted on the opposite sides of the hall, her breathing was ragged and her chest was starting to burn.
 If it was one thing Illyana never claimed to be, it was an athlete.
 She had not been blessed with those Malfoy traits like her cousin was.

-The hallway seemed to double its size again as she slowed her pace to a haphazard jog.
+The hallway seemed to double its size again as she slowly trudged along.
+The portraits stared at all, all their inhabitants either asleep or running amuck in the dead of night.
 Illyana looked for the giant portrait that marked her destination.
-She would have called out for her mum, if she thought her mum could hear here from where Illyana knew she would be –if she truly was hiding in her own home.
+She didn't bother calling out for her mum, for she knew that her mum hear here from inside –if her mum was seeking refuge in her own home.

-With a dramatic halt, Illyana found herself standing in-between a large black door on her left and a frightening looking portrait on her right.
+With a dramatic sigh, Illyana found herself standing in front of a frightening looking portrait on her left.
 Her plait had practically fallen out and her white-blonde hair frizzed at her temples.
 She patted the hairs down and placed her hands on her hips to take a few breaths.

-As she lifted her chin to look into his eyes, he remained silent, and she felt his piercing stone gaze upon her and his striking blue-grey eyes bearing into her soul –identifying her as his kin.
+Illyana lifted her chin to look into his eyes and her grandfather remained silent, and she felt his piercing stone gaze upon her and his striking blue-grey eyes bearing into her soul –identifying her as his kin.

 His angular and pale face, much like her own, save for the wrinkles and long silver beard, contorted and took on a different shape.
 As it morphed in shape, size, and color the only thing that remained was the silver chain that was around his neck.
 The dull stone amulet that hung from the chain also kept its form; except words had begun to appear on its surface.